bayareaIA03/Total-Flow-USA/README.md

-This is a program that collects the rate and price of delivery companies and insures that you/customer is getting the cheapest option for delivering their product.
+This is a program that collects the rate and price of delivery companies and insures that the customer is getting the cheapest option, with their personal discount, for delivering their product.
-This program is mainly used with javascript and node.js.
-Used bootstrap framework on the front-end.

 The following would need to happen before using this program:
 1)  One would need to have an account in order to get authorization token from shipping companies.
-2)  Fill in the empty areas with your secured information.
+2)  Fill in username, password and accesscode with your secured information.

 Attributes of this program: